vyneer/pisg/README.md

 RUNNING PISG
 ------------
+With ZNC, you might need to use this:
+/msg *status loadmod log -sanitize /home/YOURUSER/.znc/users/YOURUSER/moddata/log/$NETWORK/$WINDOW.log (edit YOURUSER) with your own info.
+This will enable logging in a clean way for PISG to read them

 If you have setup everything inside the config file, then you just need to run it.
 If you're on a Linux/BSD/Unix system, this should do the work: